2 minutes to read

 - Learn that a single verse should be read in the context of the surrounding verses to get meaning.

-- As you read, ask the Lord to highlight scriptures to your heart and to help you understand some of those difficult passages.
+- As you read, ask the Lord to highlight scriptures to your heart and to help you understand them.
 It is about hearing the Word in your heart and allowing it to change you.

 - Access some form of Bible software such as YouVersion and OliveTree: https://www.youversion.com https://www.olivetree.com/ They provide free study tools such as a Bible dictionary and reading plans.